 At lower dosages, users feel slightly "trippy" and "out-of-body" with some numbness.
-Overall, however, the effects are more stimulatory in nature, making the drug an alternative to E in some cases.
+Overall, however, the effects are more stimulatory in nature, often placing the drug with ecstasy as a "party drug" or "club drug".

 After taking ketamine, the effects come on quickly within 10-20 minutes, beginning with the inability to move and the approach to an out-of-body experience.
 The peak is accompanied by hallucinations and a sense of incredible insight and consciousness disconnected from the body.
 All of these effects are dosage dependent.
 The length of the effects, however, is not dependent on the dosage.
 The trip will usually last from 45 to 90 minutes with the comedown accompanied by drowsiness that is typical of any anesthetic.
 Users may also feel a bit disoriented or achy afterwards.
 It is rather easy to build resistance to ketamine, and for some chronic users, the effects will never be as intense as they were when the user first started.